 Seeing the Stormwind Simulator in action and being able to take a ride on it was a fantastic experience.
 One which I don’t think any of us will forget in a hurry.

-Tomas is just one of the many extraordinary people pushing the limits of APL.
+Tomas is just one of the many extraordinary people pushing APL further than ever before.
 He is helping to prove that you can do just about anything with it.